John Howard (prison reformer): Early travels and Cardington

 In 1748, Howard left England for a grand tour of Europe.
 On his return, he lived in lodgings in Stoke Newington, where he again became seriously ill.
 He was nursed back to health by his landlady, Sarah Loidore, whom he then married despite her being 30 years his senior.
 Loidore died within three years of their marriage, leaving him a widower only in his twenties.

 Howard then set out for Portugal following the 1755 Lisbon earthquake, travelling on the Hanover, which was captured by French privateers.
 He was imprisoned in Brest for six days before being transferred to another prison on the coast of France.
 He was later exchanged for a French officer held by the British, and went to the Commissioners of Sick and Wounded Seamen in London to seek help on behalf of his fellow captives.
 It is widely believed that this personal experience generated Howard's interest in prisons.

 Howard settled again at Cardington after having returned from France, living on a 200 acre estate which was formerly two farms, the larger of which he had inherited from his grandparents.
 Howard was a cousin and close friend of his neighbour, Samuel Whitbread, to whom he was related through his paternal grandmother Martha Howard.
 He spent the next two years building properties and trying to improve the lives of the tenants living on his land.
 Later, a survey of Cardington in 1782 found that he was paying for the schooling of 23 children.

 Howard was elected a Fellow of the Royal Society in May 1756.

 In 1758, Howard married as his second wife Henrietta Leeds, daughter of Edward Leeds (died 1758), a barrister.
 Henrietta died in 1765, a week after giving birth to a son, also named John, who was sent to boarding school at a very young age.
-The younger John would attend Cambridge, but would later be expelled for homosexual offences, judged insane at the age of 21, and died in 1799 having spent thirteen years in an lunatic asylum.
+The younger John would attend Cambridge, but would later be expelled for homosexual offences, judged insane at the age of 21, and died in 1799 having spent thirteen years in a lunatic asylum.